(Updated March 2022)

 The same is true for any of the types of goods and rights covered in these three obligations to declare when there are several holders.

-When the formal ownership of a property or right belongs to one of the spouses, both spouses (if they are within the subjective scope of the obligation) are obliged to file the declaration.
+When the formal ownership of a property or property right corresponds to one of the spouses, both spouses (if they are within the subjective scope of the obligation) are obliged to file the tax return.

 The spouse who is not the formal holder will have to declare as a real owner according to article 4.2 of Law 10/2010 dated 28 April 2010, on prevention of money laundering and financing of terrorism.